PWM – Pulse Width Modulators

 Please refer to the B-Box and the B-Board datasheets for more information.

 output mode is set as Dual (PWM_H + PWM_L) then a dead-time must be configured.
 The following figure taken from the B-Box datasheet shows the finite-state used to generate the complementary signals with dead-time.

 Two conditions must be met for a signal to be outputted on a PWM output:

 - The PWM outputs must be enabled.
-This condition is global to the system and can be controlled either from BB Control utility software or from the model using the Enable outputs block.
+This condition is global to the system and can be controlled either from the Cockpit software or from the model using the Enable outputs block.

 - The PWM outputs must be activated.
 The PWM outputs are activated by default but the user can choose to have an